Sketchbook: Types of sketchbooks

 Sketchbooks come in a wide variety of shapes and sizes, with varied covers, and differing numbers of pages.
 Sketchbooks began as a way to provide a readily available supply of drawing paper in the convenient form of a book.
-Finish of the work found in the sketchbook varies widely depending on the artist and their style of work, with some having very simple drawings and notes, and some having highly worked images.
+The finish of work found in the sketchbook varies widely depending on the artist and their style of work, with some having very simple drawings and notes, and some having highly worked images.
 Over time, it might allow others to see the artist's progress, as their style and skills develop.
 Many artists personalize their sketchbook by decorating the covers.
 Sketches are sometimes removed from sketchbooks at a later date.

 Sketchbooks made out of high quality paper, differentiated by weight (referring to density of the sheets) and tooth (also called grain), allow for a wide variety of techniques to be used, ranging from pencil drawings, to watercolor, to colored pencil, to pen and ink, and so on.
 Certain paper characteristics might be more desirable for use with certain mediums.
 Sketchbook paper comes in a variety of tones, ranging from pure white, to cream, and includes less common varieties, such as gray.

 In displays of contemporary art, as well as historical retrospectives, intimate and ephemeral records are increasingly valued, resulting in the exhibition of sketchbooks alongside "finished" artworks.

 Computer technology has allowed for the development of digital sketchbooks, such as Apple's iPad devices and Microsoft's Surface tablets.

 Online sketchbooks

-The World Wide Web has increased access to documents such as the sketchbooks of famous artists which previously would only be seen in an exhibition.
+The internet has increased access to documents such as the sketchbooks of famous artists which previously would only be seen in an exhibition.
 A number of the sketchbooks of famous artists have been digitally recorded and are now available online.
 Links are provided in the external links section below.